frash23/botfriendv2/README.md

 ### Usage ###

 Use `npm install slack-client request googleapis shelljs imgur tumblr.js` in the project directory to install dependencies, then `./run.sh` to start the bot.
+If the `login.json` file is not present, all API integrations will be nonfunctional and the bot may crash.

 ### run.sh ###